Choosing an Avian Veterinarian

 - Do the veterinary office take emergencies; does it have after hours availability?
 Some offices will only take emergencies if your bird is already a patient.

-- How long does the veterinarian spend with each patent?
+- How long does the veterinarian spend with each patient?
 Some doctors only spend a few minutes with a patient.
 It’s nicer to have a doctor who isn’t going to rush.

 - Does the veterinary office quarantine sick birds?
 Ideally, the office should have a separate area for ill birds.